bat-cha/fbprophet-lambda-layer/README.md

 # fbprophet-lambda-layer

-A Lambda Layer containing s3fs and a light fbprophet (striping away some dependencies)
+A Lambda Layer containing s3fs, numpy, pandas and a light fbprophet (striping away some dependencies)

 ## usage